-Tooth Crown Services in La Mesa, CA
+Tooth Crown Services in San Diego, CA

-For San Diego area patients who are having implants put in, Dr. Hornbrook will work alongside of the oral surgeon or periodontist to make sure that you have something to wear at the time of your extraction or implant surgery, so that you never have to go without teeth.
+For San Diego area patients who are having dental implants put in, Dr. Hornbrook will work alongside of the oral surgeon or periodontist to make sure that you have something to wear at the time of your extraction or implant surgery, so that you never have to go without teeth.

 What Is A Tooth Crown?